wevre/transit-example/README.md

 can't get this version to work, when attempting to compile namespace `wevre.transit-cljd` (which comes from the `transit-cljd` library) there is an error about not finding 'package:transit_dart/transit_dart.dart'.

+I checked with Baptiste and I need to use the version he created of ClojureDart, the version that pulls in dependencies, I need to use that version in _both_ this sample project, _and_ in the `transit-cljd` project.
+I don't think that will be expected in the future, but for now, since this is all a work in progress, it is needed.
+There is a new tag of this project, `same-hash`, where everyone is now using the same version of ClojureDart.

 ## Usage